BitAcademyDev/documentation/docs/staff/coaches/exercises.md

 From here you can override the default flow of Jarvis for a student by, for example, enrolling them into a module they shouldn't have access to yet.

-Clicking on a module the student's already enrolled in you can view that students progress within that module.
+By clicking on a module that a student is already enrolled in, you can view that students progress within that module.

 ![student progress module example](/img/staff/coaches/exercises/student-progress-module.png)